Michael Mcloughlin

 MINERALS

-Inorganic compounds performing a variety of functions within the body e.g. (iron is crucial for the formation of haemoglobin).
+Inorganic compounds performing a variety of functions within the body e.g. (iron is crucial for the formation of hemoglobin).
 They contribute to the bodies regulatory functions e.g. Muscle contraction, conduction of nerve impulses and blood clotting.

 It is therefore imperative that balance is the key to a healthier lifestyle.
 To merely “count calories” in order to lose or gain weight is not the answer.
 One needs to understand the effect that different foods have on the way we look and perform both physically and mentally.